Unions want minimum wage raised to $15 per hour

 Living Wage - Salaire-subsistance

-Janitors in Ottawa fight for a living wage
+What's at stake in the fight for a $15 minimum wage